Skip to main content

 Make sure to review your dependency status carefully, as it affects the information you provide and your eligibility for federal financial aid.

 It’s not too late!
 If you have not yet submitted your FAFSA or CADAA for the correct aid year, you may still be eligible for grants for the fall and spring semesters.
-You can still submit an application and recieve retroactive payment.
+You can still submit an application and receive retroactive payment.

 If you have questions, please: